elizalde-andres/capstone/README.md

 3. Run `python manage.py migrate` to apply migrations to your database.
 4. Run `python manage.py createsuperuser` to create an admin user.
 5. In your browser go to `http://127.0.0.1:8000/register/` and register an account (that will be flagged as teacher), then `logout`.
 6. In your browser go to `http://127.0.0.1:8000/admin/` and login with the admin user created in step 4.
-Go to the `Users` admin page and mark _admin user_ and the _user created in step 5_ as teacher (by checking the is_teacher box).
+Go to the `Users` admin page and mark _admin user_ and the _user created in step 5_ as teacher (by checking the `Is teacher` checkbox).
 7. In your browser go to `http://127.0.0.1:8000/` (you will be redirected to the login page).
 You can login as teacher and start creating tests, or you can go the register page and register for a new (student) account.